Species scale, worldsheet CFTs and emergent geometry: Heat kernel asymptotics and the species scale

-Instead of an isotropic large-volume limit to the critical dimension $d+n=10$, let us consider decompactifications from $d=7$ to $d+n=8$, where the EFT analysis appears to fail for the $R^4$ term.
-In the limit in which the radius $r_3$ (in string units) of a singled-out circle inside $T^3 = T^2_\text{fixed} \times S^1_{r_3}$ is large, the Wilson coefficients scales as a linear combination of $r_3$ and $r_3 \, \log(r_3)$ \cite{Green:2010wi, Angelantonj:2011br, Benjamin:2021ygh}.
-The latter logarithm appears in eight dimensions because of the dimensionless threshold terms associated to the $R^4$ operator, and we shall discuss its appearance in general worldsheet CFTs in \cref{sec:species_worldsheet}.
+Instead of an isotropic large-volume limit to the critical dimension $d+n=10$, let us consider decompactifications from $d=7$ to $d+n=8$, where the EFT analysis becomes marginally reliable for $R^4$ terms.
+In the limit in which the radius $r$ (in string units) of a singled-out circle inside $T^3 = T^2_\text{fixed} \times S^1_{r}$ is large, the Wilson coefficients scales as a linear combination of $r$ and $r \, \log(r)$ \cite{Green:2010wi, Angelantonj:2011br, Benjamin:2021ygh}.
+The latter logarithm reflects the marginal reliability of the EFT calculation, and it appears in eight dimensions because of the dimensionless threshold terms associated to the $R^4$ operator, and we shall discuss its appearance in general worldsheet CFTs in \cref{sec:species_worldsheet}.
 The power-like scaling is given by the volume of the decompactifying space, which leads to a species-scale suppression.
-To see this, one can observe that the corresponding term in the (Einstein-frame\footnote{For decompactification limits of this type, the dilaton dependence is not relevant, and $M_s = M_\text{Pl}^{(d+n)} = M_\text{Pl}^{(10)}$ parametrically.
+To see this, one can observe that the corresponding term in the (Einstein-frame\footnote{For decompactification limits of this type the dilaton dependence is not relevant, and $M_s = M_\text{Pl}^{(d+n)} = M_\text{Pl}^{(10)}$ parametrically.
 We will include it in the more general analysis of \cref{sec:species_worldsheet}.}) effective action is \begin{eqaed} (M_\text{Pl}^{(d+n)})^{d-2}\int d^dx \sqrt{-g} \, (M_\text{Pl}^{(d+n)})^n \, m_\text{gap}^{-n} \, \frac{t_8t_8R^4}{(M_\text{Pl}^{(d+n)})^6} \, , \end{eqaed} where $t_8t_8R^4$ denotes a particular dimension-eight operator quartic in the Riemann curvature \cite{Green:1997di}.
 Thus, using $ (M_\text{Pl}^{(d+n)})^{d+n-2} = (M_\text{Pl}^{(d)})^{d-2} m_\text{gap}^n$, the coefficient in $d$-dimensional Planck units is given by \begin{eqaed} m_\text{gap}^{-n} \times m_\text{gap}^{\frac{n(d+n-8)}{d+n-2}} = \Lambda_\sp^{-6} \end{eqaed} as expected.
-Thus, whenever the Wilson coefficient $c^{\text{1-loop}}$ scales like a volume in string units, the resulting suppressing scale is the species scale.
-This result indicates that, indeed, for \emph{bona fide} decompactification limits the UV cutoff $\Lambda_\text{UV}$ of the EFT coincides with the ``counting'' species scale $\Lambda_\sp$ as originally defined in \cite{Veneziano:2001ah, Dvali_2010}.
+Thus, whenever the Wilson coefficient $c^{\text{1-loop}}$ scales like a volume in string units, the resulting suppressing scale is the species scale, except for the threshold logarithm.
+This result is consistent with the notion that, indeed, for \emph{bona fide} decompactification limits the UV cutoff $\Lambda_\text{UV}$ of the gravitational theory (augmented by Kaluza-Klein species up to $\Lambda_\sp$) agrees with the ``counting'' species scale $\Lambda_\sp$ as originally defined in \cite{Veneziano:2001ah, Dvali_2010}. \\